 7 Ways Data Science Is Reshaping Healthcare

 What do healthcare and finance have in common?
 Probably not too much, except for the fact that they are being disrupted by technology.
 The process is highly encouraged: a record sum of $3.5 billion was invested in 188 digital health companies in the first half of 2017.
 Yet, the key to the meaningful industry transformation lies in the use of data science for healthcare.

 With about 1.2 billion clinical documents being produced in the United States annually, life scientists and doctors have a sea of data to base their research upon.
 Additionally, huge volumes of health-related information are made accessible through widespread adoption of wearable tech.
 This opens up new opportunities for better, more informed healthcare.

 Being able to collect, structure and process a high volume of data and further make sense of it, to gain a deeper understanding of the human body is the key objective for thousands of data scientists and machine learning experts all over the world.
 It also has the strongest potential to revolutionize healthcare, based on our industry expertise.
-Namely, we see 7 significant ways data science is advancing the medical industry.
+Namely, we see 7 significant advances of data science in healthcare.